Thank you for subscribing

 You can’t flush dishcloths and sponges down the toilet as they are made to retain their strength when wet and will expand when flushed.
 If a dishcloth or sponge does get flushed down the toilet, it’s important to call a plumber immediately.
 Unless a sponge is so small that it can easily get through toilet pipes, it will get stuck.
 This will mean the toilet could flush sluggishly, clog or possibly overflow.

-You can’t flush cotton pads and other cotton products down the toilet.
+You can’t flush cotton pads, cotton balls, cotton tips and other cotton products down the toilet.
 They don’t break down when flushed and can accumulate in pipes, contributing to a blockage.
+They may be compostable, so long as they haven't been doused in any harmful chemicals (including household cleaners, makeup, solvents etc).

 Person cleaning outside of toilet with a sponge